JioGlass-Dev/ExampleSnippets-ControllerOrientation/README.md

 # Controller Orientation
-An example scene of controlling gameobject by using controller orientation.

-## Summary
-This project have detailed scene for controlling the orientation of GameObject (bow) with the help of JioGlass controller
+This project have detailed scene for controlling the orientation of GameObject (bow) with the help of JioGlass controller.

 ## Scripts

-### Class ControllerOrientation
+### `ControllerOrientation.cs`
 Move and orient the object with the controller.</br>
 - To get controller orientation
 ```cs